Royal Dutch Geographical Society: History

-The society was founded in 1873 in imitation of similar groups other the major European countries, such as France (1821: Société de Géographie de Paris), England (1830: Royal Geographical Society), Germany (Berlin, 1828, 1836 Frankfurt, Munich, 1869, Bremen 1870 Hamburg, 1873, Leipzig 1861), and Russia (St. Petersburg] 1845).
+The society was founded in 1873 in imitation of similar groups formed by other major European countries, such as France (1821: Société de Géographie de Paris), England (1830: Royal Geographical Society), Germany (Berlin, 1828, 1836 Frankfurt, Munich, 1869, Bremen 1870 Hamburg, 1873, Leipzig 1861), and Russia (St. Petersburg] 1845).
 Pieter Johannes Veth was the first chairman of the KNAG.
 A sister association in Belgium (Antwerp and Brussels) was founded in 1876.
 At that time the political and economic power of The Netherlands was only a fraction of its historic strength.
 Dissatisfaction of both merchants and scientists was a key driver to the growth of the society.
 The attractiveness of finding rich resources in the then largely unexplored outer regions of the colonies was an underlying cause for the development of Dutch Geographical Society, driven by the then-prevailing spirit of imperialism and colonialism.
 This was generally found to justify expeditions, sometimes with far-reaching consequences for the target population and area.